Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 - More sliders (probably bunch of other VS filters to fine-tune the clip area)
 - Simplifying the clips to curves and such.
 - Currently only the longest contour gets taken into account.
 Maybe combine them?
 Maybe a slider for this?
+- Add clips to existing clips on the line.